FatihKoz/DisposableSpecial/README.md

 Even though the forms and routes are tested with possible scenarios, there is no much here I can offer you to solve hosting/redirection/certificate related issues.
 Sorry about that.

 ## Release / Update Notes

+14.FEB.22

+* Updated and added new cron based features (Requires phpVms 7.0.0-dev+220211.78fd83 or later)
+* Added a setting to enable/disable Web based Free Flights

 11.FEB.22